mpinaud/mortex/README.md

 ## Known Bugs

-* Is not responsive and only optimal through desktop view using Chrome
-* Not supported in Safari, IE, Firefox
+* Is not responsive and only optimal through desktop view using Chrome and not supported on Safari, IE or Firefox

 ## Play
 https://mpinaud.github.io/mortex/